2018 BayMarin Ministry Plan

-- Glocal Partner – Strategic Focus – Bay Area / Mexico
+- Glocal Partner – Strategic Focus – Marin / Mexico

 - Be2Live – Glocal because Be2Live functions both locally and globally to bring the Kingdom here and now in our midst.

 - Be2Live exists to cultivate thriving communities through service and leadership.
-They focus on connecting high school students with organizations in Mexico to help cultivate communities in the Bay Area as well as in Mexico.
+They focus on connecting high school students in Marin with organizations in Mexico to help cultivate communities in the Marin as well as in Mexico.

 - Global Partner – Strategic Focus - Mexico

 - Plant With Purpose – Plant With Purpose exists to revitalize the environment, economy and spirituality among the global rural poor.
 We partner with Plant With Purpose to support the restoration efforts in the village of San Isidro Trementina in Oaxaca, Mexico.
 This is the poorest region in Mexico and we get to be a part of what God is doing in their midst by providing the needed assistance for the necessary development to take place to bring holistic revitalization to this village.